 Step 5.
 Determine if any additional regulations apply to your project by reviewing Section 17-2071, Specific Use Criteria & 17-2080, Development Requirements.

-(DC03-01, x/x/x)
+(DC19-06, 9/03/19)

 Use Regulations

 Appendix I, Table A: Site Requirements by District, “Permitted Uses by District” is incorporated by reference as part of this Chapter.
 For the purpose of this Chapter, the term, “use” represents an observable characteristic of land based on actual use.